Gua-tk/Linux-Auto-Customizer/doc/CAPABILITIES.md

 properties that are defined for a feature determine its behaviour.
 To obtain the contents of those variables, we use `bash` indirect expansion.

-Features are identified by a unique string called `FEATURE_KEY_NAME`.
-The `FEATURE_KEY_NAME` does not contain special characters and is expected to be a name that is representative for the feature.
+Features are identified by a unique string called `FEATURE-KEY-NAME`.
+The `FEATURE-KEY-NAME` does not contain special characters and is expected to be a name that is representative for the feature.

-To know in which feature we need to activate a certain capability, we prepend the `FEATURE_KEY_NAME` of the feature to the name of the variable that activates a certain capability.
+To know in which feature we need to activate a certain capability, we prepend the `FEATURE-KEY-NAME` of the feature to the name of the variable that activates a certain capability.

-For example, if we want to create a feature that installs `zsh` with the `FEATURE_KEY_NAME` being `zshell` and we want this feature to install the package `zsh` using the capability of installing packages that is controlled by the variable naming `packagenames`, we should declare:
+For example, if we want to create a feature that installs `zsh` with the `FEATURE-KEY-NAME` being `zshell` and we want this feature to install the package `zsh` using the capability of installing packages that is controlled by the variable naming `packagenames`, we should declare:
 ```shell